FelixPetriconi/AllocatorBuilder/README.md

 };
 ~~~

-And request goes this way:
+And a request goes this way:
 ~~~
 auto myMemBlock = allocator.allocate(42);
 ~~~

 Motivation
 ----------
 Raw memory is temporary needed inside a method.
 Most of the time the amount memory would fit on the stack and so :alloca() is ones friend.
 But in seldom cases more is needed and so :malloc() must be used.
-(Allocation on the stack is much faster because it a wait-free operation and in many cases the allocated memory is much more cache friendly.)
+(Allocation on the stack is much faster because it is a wait-free operation and in many cases the allocated memory is much more cache friendly.)

 So the code could look like this
 ~~~